.NET Community: Learn The Current State Of The Platform Before Deciding On Its Future

 There is so much functionality already baked in the .NET Framework that it’s impossible for a single developer to fully understand and know how to use it all.
 This is why I’m saying “Get a better understanding” instead of “Understand it all”.

-By getting a better understanding of what's already in the framework (best to focus on stuff relavent to your area of expertise, be it ASP.NET, Windows Forms, WPF, WCF, etc.) you will become a much more productive developer.
-You wont be constantly rewriting code that's already there for the using.
-For example: The VirtualPathProvider in ASP.NET has alot of usefull path related methods, but most ASP.NET developers aren't familiar with it.
+By getting a better understanding of what’s already in the framework (best to focus on stuff relevant to your area of expertise, be it ASP.NET, Windows Forms, WPF, WCF, etc.) you will become a much more productive developer.
+You wont be constantly rewriting code that’s already there for the using.
+For example: The VirtualPathProvider in ASP.NET has a lot of useful path related methods, but most ASP.NET developers aren’t familiar with it.

 Why “Get a better understanding of Design Patterns?”